tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ### Option 3 part (a): Generating query files in preparation of blasting whole GENOMES (NCBI Genome Blaster)

-The main purpose of the NCBI Genome Blaster is predict and extract gene sequences from un-annotated whole genomes of species that do not directly have NCBI Gene database sequences.
+The main purpose of the NCBI Genome Blaster is predict and extract gene sequences from unannotated whole genomes of species that do not directly have NCBI Gene database sequences.

-BLAST requires the provision of reference sequences to query subject genomes the user wishes to predict gene-coding regions for.
-For the current version of the program, these reference sequences must be in **NEPR** format and acquired from an iteration of the NCBI exon puller.
+BLAST requires the provision of reference sequences to query subject genomes.
+For the current version of the program, these reference sequences must be in contained in a **NEPR** format directory and acquired from an iteration of the NCBI exon puller.

 Ideally, the phylogenetic distance between the query sequence and subject genome species' should be minimal to maximize the likelihood of accurate coding-region extraction.
 Therefore, it is unwise to use a single reference sequence to query subject genomes for an entire large taxon; this is especially true for genes under positive selection.
 Instead, each reference species should be assigned to BLAST subject genomes for a **small** taxon that they are closest to **within** the overarching taxon of interest.